"Dec. 26, 2012 -- Johnnie McKee thought she was out of the woods.

 What happens if I miss a dose (Ambisome)?

-Since amphotericin B liposomal is usually given while you are in the hospital, it is not likely you will miss a dose of this medication.
+Since amphotericin B liposomal is usually given while you are in the hospital, you are not likely to miss a dose.

 If you are receiving amphotericin B liposomal in an outpatient clinic, call your doctor if you will miss an appointment for your amphotericin B liposomal injection.